Phenology Calendar Wheel for 2022

 - Follow the named full moons common to Native American traditions.

-- Step outside and look into the night or early morning to see planets and meteor showers.
+- Step outside and look into the night or early morning to see faraway planets.
+Watch out for meteor showers!

 - Know when to watch for eclipses of sun and moon.